RisenCrypto/RisenCrypto.github.io/_posts/2021-5-9-PohligHellman.md

 $x \equiv 47 \bmod 81$  [Solution for the DLP in $3^4$]

-Next, we solve in the subgroup or order $2^2$ to get
+Next, we solve in the subgroup of order $2^2$ to get

 $x\equiv 1 \bmod 4$